Joan Little: Criminality

 Little's problems with the law began in 1968, when her mother asked a judge to declare her a truant and to commit her to the Dobbs Farm Training School in Kinston, North Carolina.
-After a few weeks at Dobbs, Little fled, walking to a nearby service station where she and a friend hitched a ride back to Washington.
+After a few weeks at Dobbs, Little fled, walking to a nearby service station, where she and a friend hitched a ride back to Washington.
 Her mother realized she had not been duly released and so sought to legitimize her daughter's situation by procuring an official release.
 She later sent Joan to live with relatives in Philadelphia.
 Three weeks after graduating from high school there, Joan developed a thyroid problem and returned to North Carolina for an operation.

-In December 1973 and January 1974, Little, now 20, incurred a spate of arrests for theft and eventually for breaking and entering, with escalating legal consequences.
-In the coastal town of Jacksonville, North Carolina at the end of 1973, she was charged with the possession of stolen goods and the possession of a sawed-off shotgun, but was not prosecuted.
-On January 3, 1974, she was arrested in Washington, North Carolina for shoplifting.
-That charge, too was dismissed.
-Six days later, she was again arrested for shoplifting, a charge for which she was given a suspended six-month sentence.
-Six days after her release, she was again arrested and charged with three separate counts of felony breaking and entering and larceny.
+In December 1973 and January 1974, Little, then 20, incurred a spate of arrests for theft and eventually for breaking and entering, with escalating legal consequences.
+In the coastal town of Jacksonville, North Carolina, at the end of 1973, she was charged with the possession of stolen goods and a sawed-off shotgun, but was not prosecuted.
+On January 3, 1974, she was arrested in Washington, North Carolina, for shoplifting.
+That charge, too, was dismissed.
+Six days later, she was again arrested for shoplifting, a charge for which she was given a six-month suspended sentence.
+Six days after her release, she was arrested yet again and charged with three separate counts of felony breaking and entering and larceny.
 Her trial was set for June 3 and she left town in the interim.
-Her brother, Jerome Little, acted as Joan's partner for certain break ins and another string of criminalized offenses that led her to be imprisoned in 1974.
+Her brother, Jerome Little, acted as Joan's partner for certain break-ins and another string of criminalized offenses that led to her being imprisoned in 1974.

 She returned to Washington in time for the trial, accompanied by Julius Rogers and two minors.
-The minors ended up in jail, where they were sexually harassed by a guard who offered them freedom if one of them would "give him some."
+The minors ended up in jail, where they were sexually harassed by a guard who offered them freedom if one would "give him some."
 Little was convicted on June 4, 1974, and asked to remain in the county jail rather than be transferred to the Correctional Facility for Women in Raleigh, as would have been customary.
-Remaining in Washington, she said, would allow her to remain close to home, where she could work on raising her bond.
+Serving her time in Washington, she said, would allow her to stay close to home, where she could work on raising her bond.